 Types of bitumen and their applications

-Since various kinds of crude oils give various types of bitumen with completely different properties, grading bitumen is vital.
+Since various types of crude oils yield different types of bitumen with distinct properties, grading bitumen is crucial.

-For grading bitumen based on its properties, refineries use a number of standard tests to measure the viscosity level, penetration value, performance, and consistency of bitumen.
+For grading bitumen based on its properties, refineries employ a range of standard tests to measure the viscosity level, penetration value, performance, and consistency of the bitumen.

 The result of these tests is bitumen penetration grades and viscosity grades.